Hot Dog Mac N’ Cheese

 - Spray a 9×13 deep casserole dish with non-stick spray.

-- To prepare the béchamel sauce, start by making a roux in a medium stock pot.
-Melt butter over medium heat and gradually whisk in flour.
+- To prepare the béchamel sauce, melt butter in a medium stock pot over medium heat and gradually whisk in flour.
 Keep whisking in flour until roux is browned, about 5-6 minutes.
 Gently whisk in milk until properly combined.
-Continue whisking the sauce until it thickens and begins to simmer, about 10-12 minutes.
-Whisk in 1 tsp salt, ¼ tsp. pepper and nutmeg.
+Continue whisking the sauce until it thickens and begins to simmer about 10-12 minutes.
+Whisk in 1 tsp salt, ¼ tsp pepper and nutmeg.

 - If you desire a breadcrumb topping, mix Panko breadcrumbs in a medium bowl with melted butter and dried parsley.